pombredanne/centidb/docs/concepts.rst

 Database systems provide a huge set of features that are often taken for granted, underused or misunderstood entirely.
-A specific example of this is the *query planner*: an often large and complex component responsible for deciding on the best approach to read facts from the tables, and which (if any) indexes defined seem to apply usefully to the query.
-For the common case of simply having some component that knows how to store data, and how to quickly answer basic questions about that data, a complete database system might be a rather large hammer for a small nail, depending on the application.
+A specific example of this is the *query planner*: an often large, highly generalized, and complex component responsible for deciding on the best approach to read facts from the tables, and which (if any) indexes defined seem to apply usefully to the query.
+For the common case of simply having some component that knows how to store data, and how to quickly answer a small, fixed set of basic questions about that data, a complete database system might be a rather large hammer for a small nail, depending on the application.

 There is also a high upfront cost associated with using a traditional database system.
 Before data can be stored a *schema* must be designed, and its